Watussi

-Watussi was a Sydney-based band that perform Afro-Colombian rock 'n' roots, with lyrics mainly sung in Spanish.
+Watussi was a Sydney-based band that performed Afro-Colombian rock 'n' roots, with lyrics mainly sung in Spanish.
 The band's name is slang for "the most handsome man at the party".
 Their album Tequila, Sangre y Fuego was nominated for the 2008 ARIA Award for Best World Music Album.
-Lead by Colombian born singer songwriter and producer Oscar Jimenez.
+The band's lead was Colombian born singer-songwriter and producer Oscar Jimenez.

-In 2010 fresh back from a South American tour, the began work on the next Album El Olvido with producer Joel Hamilton.
+In 2010 back from a South American tour, they began work on their next Album El Olvido with producer Joel Hamilton.
 The album was released in September 2011.